Triex/DeepZig-Consciousness/docs/evaluation-methods.md

 # Consciousness Evaluation Methods

-> **Status:** Research Proposal - Comprehensive evaluation framework for consciousness systems using Zig 0.14.0
+> **Status:** Research Proposal - Comprehensive evaluation framework for consciousness systems (Zig 0.14.0 at time of writing)

-## Latest Evaluation Methodologies (2025)
+## Latest Evaluation Methodologies

 ### Updated Research-Based Metrics
 Based on the latest consciousness research (2023-2025), we incorporate new evaluation standards: